javedmshah/javedmshah.github.io/index.md

 ---
 layout: frontpage
 title: Javed M Shah
 description: Javed has over twenty years of experience building software products for startups.
-He is currently pursuing a master of science in computer science from the University of Illinois, Chicago and a masters in data science from University of Illinois, Urbana-Champaign.
+He is a PhD candidate in computer science at the University of Illinois Chicago.
 Javed holds a BS in Computer Engineering from the University of Pune and an MBA from the University of California, Berkeley.
-Javed is passionate about research in permissionless systems, incentive design, computational science and machine learning.
-His work on the multifaceted role of agency in shaping political landscapes has been published in the International Political Science Abstracts.
+Javed is passionate about research in quantum computing and machine learning applications to cybersecurity.
+He is also interested in computational sociology, with several peer-reviewed publications on the multifaceted role of agency in shaping political landscapes.
 He is a versatile technologist and researcher with deep empathy for building socially responsible innovation.
 keywords: identity, microservices, artificial intelligence, machine learning, security, policies, data, platform, berkeley
 ---
 <img src="{{ BASE_PATH }}/jshah.jpg" alt="image" width="33%" height="auto">